seL4/sel4-tutorials/tutorials/dynamic-4/dynamic-4.md

 'task-4',
 'task-5'
 ])?*/
-# seL4 Dynamic Libraries: Timer tutorial
+# seL4 Dynamic Libraries: Timer Tutorial

 This tutorial demonstrates how to set up and use a basic timer driver using the `seL4_libs` dynamic libraries.